Smanar/Domoticz-deCONZ/README.md

 And for those who don't know where to find the API key and don't wana use the tool: https://dresden-elektronik.github.io/deconz-rest-doc/getting_started/#acquire-an-api-key
 Or you can just use the Front End in Domoticz/Custom/Deconz.

+- By defaut the plugin use standard setting, you can use special one in the field "specials settings" on the hardware panel, for exemple ENABLEMORESENSOR will enable tension and current sensors.

 ## Remark.
 - There is a deconz Discord channel https://discord.gg/QFhTxqN